Lithium-ion battery: Fire hazard

 Because of these risks, testing standards are more stringent than those for acid-electrolyte batteries, requiring both a broader range of test conditions and additional battery-specific tests, and there are shipping limitations imposed by safety regulators.
 There have been battery-related recalls by some companies, including the 2016 Samsung Galaxy Note 7 recall for battery fires.

 Lithium-ion batteries have a flammable liquid electrolyte.
 A faulty battery can cause a serious fire.
 Faulty chargers can affect the safety of the battery because they can destroy the battery's protection circuit.
 While charging at temperatures below 0 °C, the negative electrode of the cells gets plated with pure lithium, which can compromise the safety of the whole pack.

 Short-circuiting a battery will cause the cell to overheat and possibly to catch fire.
 Smoke from thermal runaway in a Li-ion battery is both flammable and toxic.
 Batteries are tested according to the UL 9540A fire standard, and the TS-800 standard also tests fire propagation from one battery container to adjacent containers.

 Around 2010, large lithium-ion batteries were introduced in place of other chemistries to power systems on some aircraft; As of January 2014, there had been at least four serious lithium-ion battery fires, or smoke, on the Boeing 787 passenger aircraft, introduced in 2011, which did not cause crashes but had the potential to do so.
-UPS Airlines Flight 6 crashed in Dubai after its payload of batteries spontaneously ignited.
+UPS Airlines Flight 6 crashed in Dubai after its payload of lithium batteries spontaneously ignited during flight and severely damaged crucial systems of the aircraft.

 To reduce fire hazards, research projects are intended to develop non-flammable electrolytes.